 Here at 97th Floor, elevating brands we believe in is part of our culture.
 In light of this, I thought it would be fun to analyze the digital marketing of a brand whose product I like and am very familiar with and really enjoy.
 That brand is YNAB.What Is YNAB?

-YNAB stands for You Need a Budget.
+YNAB stands for You Need a Budget and when answering the question, "what is YNAB?", it's important to understand what YNAB does.
 It is a computer program used for budgeting and tracking expenses.
 The software takes a different approach from tools like Mint, which focus on pulling all of your bank accounts and credit/debit card transactions into one place where you can categorize and review transactions after they happen.
 This reactive approach works for many people and was actually my tool of choice before I discovered YNAB.

 YNAB takes an opposite, more proactive approach to finances.
 By educating users on how to properly plan where each dollar will go, while also providing the technology to track spending, YNAB puts people in charge of their finances.
 A couple of years ago, a colleague mentioned it to me in a conversation and I’ve used it ever since.
 It is incredible for keeping track of spending and overall being on top of your finances.

 But this isn’t an advertisement.
 If you want to know more about the program, YNAB has an excellent intro to the finer details here.
 For now, I’d like to take a step back from what YNAB can do, and instead focus on the digital marketing side of things.